Skip to main content

 hierarchical-data

-The parent records in the main data source have a one-to-many relationship with countriesVisited object array that can behave like a left join between two relational tables and can be “inflated” to produce a flat dataset.
-In order to flatten the object array click on the Transformations button on the top right corner of the columns list, drag the Array Flatten transformation to the workspace and select the Inflate option.
+The parent records in the main data source have a one-to-many relationship with countriesVisited object array, which can act like a left join between two relational tables and can be “inflated” to produce a flat dataset.

 hierarchical-data